 Cr.
-3. This course explores the many ways in which cultural norms influence ideas, beliefs, and actions, and explores how change-making happens.
+3. This course explores the many ways in which cultural norms influence ideas, beliefs, and actions, and explores how changemaking happens.
 Covering social psychology, consumerism, media, advertising, globalization, public relations, economics, and politics, this course provides a foundational overview for understanding the ways in which people are shaped by their culture.
 This course enables students to become aware of the influences in their own lives and to become effective at giving others the tools they need to think critically and creatively as well.
 By recognizing the ways in which our thoughts and behaviors are often molded by culture, students gain the ability to determine more consciously their behaviors and actions, and create positive change.
-Prerequisite: completion of or concurrent enrollment in HUED for an intensive week (five days) of training.
-Students learn and practice important techniques for bringing humane education into traditional and non-traditional educational settings.
-The residency is conducted at the Institute for Humane Education in Surry, Maine, on 28 oceanfront acres overlooking Acadia National Park.
-The summer residency includes practical, hands-on learning and offers students an opportunity to work with their fellow students and practice humane education activities and techniques.
+Prerequisite: completion of or concurrent enrollment in HUED 501.